 Many of the shea butters that you purchase from retail brands are white shea butters.
 This is refined shea butter.
 It’s been filtered to remove impurities, improve consistency, and make it easier to add additional ingredients in the preparation of cosmetics.

-Refined shea butter is typically treated and processed using hexane or bleaching chemicals.
+Refined shea butter is typically treated and processed.
 This reduces that natural nutty scent and turns it white.
-It’s lost a lot of it’s natural healing properties after this process.
-While it still contains vitamins and fatty acids, it doesn’t contain nearly as much as the unrefined type.
+It’s still beneficial but it lost some of its natural healing properties after this process.
+It should be noted that white shea butter still contains vitamins and fatty acids.

 WHITE SHEA VS YELLOW SHEA: WHICH IS BETTER?

 If you’re looking for shea butter to help you manage skin conditions such as dehydration and inflammation, then the unrefined version is the ideal choice.
-But refined shea butter is easier to use, and it’s way easier to find.
-For the best of both worlds, find an unrefined shea butter from a reputable brand – one you know isn’t using anything inorganic or unnatural in their preparations.
+Although refined shea butter is much easier to use, and it’s way easier to find.
+For the best of both worlds, make sure your shea butter (whether refined or unrefined) is from a reputable brand – one you know is using quality ingredients, from an sustainable source.